 Beer is especially rich in the vitamin B-complex (so is brewers’ yeast) essential in almost every process in the body including energy production, digestion, central nervous system, healthy hair, skin, and nails.
 One of the essential minerals is silicon.
 It derives from the husk of the cereal and maintains healthy joints and bone density, and is vital for collagen formation, the protein in blood vessel walls, tendons, and skin.
 In medical studies the beer drinkers were less likely to suffer from osteoporosis than non-drinkers –silicon being one reason because beer is the biggest dietary source of silicon with a pint containing over half the recommended daily intake.

 Brewers’ Yeast – Superfood

-Yeast provides a plethora of health benefits too – just ensure the beer is unfiltered and unpasteurised so the yeast is still present as it is with real ale and bottle conditioned beer.
+Yeast provides a multitude of health benefits too and it is present in unfiltered and unpasteurised beer.
 In addition to being nutritionally dense, containing protein, chromium, potassium, copper, selenium, iron, zinc and B-complex vitamins, it strengthens the immune system and is probiotic making it useful for treating digestive tract disorders like irritable bowel syndrome.
-Brewers’ yeast has been used for decades in herbal medicine for its tonic, antiseptic, and stimulant properties and to treat respiratory problems, seasonal allergies, and type 2 diabetes.
-With diabetes that is because brewer’s yeast contains the highest glucose tolerance factor (GTF) of any food.
+Brewers’ yeast has been used for decades in herbal medicine for its antiseptic, and stimulant properties and to treat seasonal allergies, respiratory problems, and type 2 diabetes.
+With the latter that is because brewer’s yeast contains the highest glucose tolerance factor (GTF) of any food.
 GTF is a dietary essential because it enhances the effect of insulin in utilising glucose efficiently to maintain optimum blood sugar levels.

 Hops – Miracle Flower